-The Internal Revenue Service is committed to providing assistance to all Veterans.
+The Internal Revenue Service is committed to helping all Veterans.
 We work with community and government partners to provide timely federal tax-related information to Veterans about tax credits and benefits, free tax preparation, financial education and asset-building opportunities available to Veterans.

 The Stakeholder Partnerships, Education and Communication (SPEC) office within the Wage & Investment Division has built a network of national and local partners.
 Organizations include corporate, faith-based, nonprofit, educational, financial and government.
-With so many tax benefits available today, taxes can serve as the starting point for a dream leading to stronger financial security for many people.
+With so many tax benefits available today, taxes can serve as the starting point for many people's dream of stronger financial security.

 Partnership with VA

 The IRS and US Department of Veterans Affairs entered into a Memorandum of Understanding in 2015.
 The primary focus of the MOU is to provide free tax preparation services to Veterans and their families.

-Partnering organizations prepare tax returns free for those whose incomes are low to moderate.
-Also check out the partner Outreach Corner for links to newsletter articles, podcasts, widgets and other electronic products to help reach out to customers with timely tax news they may need.
-If you represent a Veteran organization that assists other Veterans, why not look further to see how you can become involved?
+Partnering organizations prepare tax returns free of charge for low- to moderate-income taxpayers.
+Also check out the partner Outreach Corner for links to newsletter articles, podcasts, widgets and other electronic products to help reach out to customers with timely tax news.
+If you represent a Veterans organization, why not look further to see how you can become involved?

-If you are interested in partnering opportunities in your area, send an email to email@example.com, and let us help you get started making an impact in your community today!
+If you are interested in partnering opportunities in your area, send an email to email@example.com today and let us help you get started making an impact in your community!

 Free Tax Preparation Services

 Each year, millions of people have their taxes prepared for free by IRS-certified volunteers.
 The Volunteer Income Tax Assistance and Tax Counseling for the Elderly programs have helped people for more than 40 years.
-Over 950,000 free tax returns were prepared for Veterans since the inception of the MOU at nearly 8,000 free tax preparation sites across the country.
+Over 1.3 million free tax returns were prepared for Veterans since the inception of the MOU at nearly 8,000 free tax preparation sites across the country.
 Here are some details about VITA and TCE:

 - The IRS works with local community groups to train and certify VITA and TCE volunteers.

 - VITA generally offers free tax return preparation to those who qualify.